 1. They are fully aware their actions were a betrayal.
 Their attempts to deny, deflect or downplay their actions, or to draw you into a debate (i.e. “I just sent him a naked picture, I didn’t sleep with him!” or “Texting isn’t cheating!”), are simply their way to muddy the waters so you cannot see the situation clearly.

-2. There’s more to the story than they’ve told you.
+2. There may be more to the story than they’ve told you.
 Statements like, “It was only one time,” or “We never met in person” or “We always used protection,” are often misleading.
-It is very common for extra information and revelations to trickle in after the affair or indiscretion is first discovered.
+It is common for extra information and revelations to trickle in after the affair or indiscretion is first discovered.

 5. They’re doing their best to pin it on you.
 Their attempts to transfer blame onto you (i.e. “I wouldn’t have had to have sex with her if you’d be more available!” or “I wouldn’t have had to turn to him if you’d just talk to me once in a while”) are deflections meant to take the spotlight off their behavior.
 Yes, pre-existing marriage problems may have factored into the infidelity; however, there were other options available to your partner.
 He or she did not have to secretively become emotionally or sexually intimate with this other person.
 Only they are responsible for that choice.